Horizon Worlds’ frightening Wendyverse Godzilla stunt: 'Meta still has a lot to learn'

 ‘The player is set up to be underwhelmed from the start’

-Horizon Worlds has reportedly lost around 100,000 players between February and October of this year, bringing its userbase down to roughly 200,000 people.
+Horizon Worlds has reportedly lost around 100,000 users between February and October of this year, bringing its total userbase down to roughly 200,000 people.
 For context: Roblox – which is not virtual reality-based, but has nonetheless become more or less synonymous with the vague virtual world called ‘the metaverse’ – has well over 43 million daily active users.

 “Why is Horizon struggling for adoption?
 I think the biggest reason is people simply expect too much from Meta,” says Lee Kebler, director of virtual world building at design consultancy Journey.
 “There’s this idea that billions of dollars can do anything, and that’s just not true ...
 [When] I enter Horizon Worlds, a platform advertised to inspire and promote connection and exploration, I’m greeted with an untextured, flat-feeling environment that was put together with basic geometric shapes.
 The player is set up to be underwhelmed from the start.”